How to start learning a new language

 However, there isn’t really anything difficult to language learning.
 In fact, the problem lies in time: you need “the necessary time” and “an effective approach” to successfully learn a language.

 This hasn’t really changed with the advent of new technologies.
 If anything, the overwhelming choice of (often free) technological options to help with language learning can make things even more difficult.
-Our blog post on using technology in the Spanish learning classroom sheds more light on this.
+Our blog post on using technology in the language classroom sheds more light on this.

 So, we know a lot of time is needed, but what do we mean by “an effective approach”?